Lumavate-Team/documentation/docs/2-development.rst

 	   :width: 400px
 	   :alt: Image of the Lumavate Add Container pop-up

 	   The Add Container pop-up requires a name, urlref, and an icon be added for each container.
-The name is what the container will be called in the platform.
-The urlref is what the tool will be called in the experience URL.
-The icon will be shown alongside the tool in the platform.
+	   	- name is what the container will be called in the platform.
+	   	- urlref is what the tool will be called in the experience URL.
+	   	- icon will be shown alongside the tool in the platform.

    b) To edit an existing container: